CedricDeVijt/ComputerScienceNotes/Computer Science/Compilers/Exam Solutions/Compilers exam 2019-06-25.md

 ![[Screenshot 2024-06-04 at 15.35.44.png]]

+- Synthesized Attributes: These are attributes whose values are computed from the attribute values of their children nodes in the parse tree.
+- Inherited Attributes: These are attributes whose values are computed from the attribute values of their parent and/or sibling nodes in the parse tree.

 (a) (6 points) Classify the attributes, per non-terminal variable, into synthesized and inherited.
+- R:
+	- Synthesized: v(R)
+	- Inherited: None
+- S:
+	- Synthesized: v(S0)
+	- Inherited: d(H), d(S1)
+- H:
+	- Synthesized: v(H)
+	- Inherited: d(D), d(A)
+- D:
+	- Synthesized: v(D)
+	- Inherited: d(D)
+- A:
+	- Synthesized: v(A)
+	- Inherited: d(A)

 (b) (6 points) What is the meaning (i.e. the semantics) of a word derived from R?
+The given attribute grammar seems to compute the numerical value of a hexadecimal string.

+The semantics of the string is thus to evaluate the hexadecimal number it represents, calculating its value in decimal by considering the position of each digit.
+The final synthesized attribute v(R) gives the decimal value of the entire hexadecimal string derived from R.

+### 5. (12 points) During the course we have focused on conservative approximations of both type checking and reachability analysis.
+Argue that the exact versions of both tasks are in fact undecidable.

+The halting problem asks whether a given program will halt or run indefinitely for a given input.
+To prove the undecidability of exact type checking, we can reduce the halting problem to it.
+Suppose we have a method to perform exact type checking on any program.
+We can then construct a program that contains a type error if and only if it does not halt.
+By checking for type errors in this program, we can effectively solve the halting problem, which is known to be undecidable.

+To prove the undecidability of exact reachability analysis, we can construct a program that reaches a specific program point if and only if it does not halt.
+By checking whether the specific program point is reachable, we can effectively solve the halting problem, which is undecidable.

+Both exact type checking and exact reachability analysis require solving problems that are inherently linked to the Halting Problem and other undecidable problems.
+Therefore, the undecidability of the Halting Problem directly implies the undecidability of exact type checking and exact reachability analysis.
+Conservative approximations are used in practice to provide safe and computable guarantees about programs, avoiding the undecidability inherent in the exact versions of these tasks.